-Thermal performance - the system can be used to improve the thermal performance of external walls and can contribute to meeting the requirements of the national Building Regulations (see section 6).
+Thermal performance - the system can be used to improve the thermal performance of external walls, and can contribute to satisfying the requirements of the national Building Regulations (see section 6).

-Strength and stability - the system can adequately resist wind loads and has sufficient resistance to impact-damage (see section 7).
-Behaviour in relation to fire - the system has a B-s1, dO reaction to fire classification and can meet the requirements the national Building Regulations (see section 8).
+Strength and stability - the system can adequately resist wind loads and has sufficient resistance to impact damage.
+The impact resistance is dependent on the finish chosen (see section 7).

+Behaviour in relation to fire - the system has a B-s1, d0 reaction to fire classification in accordance with BS EN 13501-1: 2018 (see section 8).